Taiwan and the United Nations: History

 Over the years following Resolution 2758, the PRC gained membership in a total of 21 international organizations, while Taiwan went from having membership in 39 organizations to having membership in 10.
 The date of PRC membership and Taiwanese withdrawal, or the eventual form of dual membership, was largely dependent on case-by-case processes unique to each organization.
 The switch was the slowest in financial and development institutions.
 Taiwan continued to maintain a policy of refusing to join an organization in which the PRC was a member ("the Chinese and the bandits would not co-exist") until the late 1980s, when it began to accept the concept of dual membership.
 The first tentative instance of dual membership was when the PRC was admitted to Interpol in 1984.
 Taiwan ceased participation, but did not formally withdraw.
 Continued Taiwanese participation in Interpol is limited by strict conditions imposed by the PRC, including being referred to as "Taiwan, China" and being officially being part of the Chinese delegation with no voting rights.
 In 1986, when China joined the Asian Development Bank, Taiwan continued its membership under the title of "Taipei, China".
 This relatively late PRC membership was due to resistance from the United States and Japan, which had significant influence in ADB and did not want Taiwan to become fully isolated.
 While ADB is a multilateral financial institution, it is not part of the UN system, and had a charter based on economic concerns rather than political ones.

 Taiwan increased efforts to join the World Health Organization (WHO) during the 2002–2004 SARS outbreak.
-In 2003 UN Secretary General Kofi Annan cited the One China policy as a reason to deny a Taiwanese representative from entering the UN headquarters, the first time a UN Secretary General had referred to that policy.
+In 2003 UN Secretary-General Kofi Annan cited the One China policy as a reason to deny a Taiwanese representative from entering the UN headquarters, the first time a UN Secretary-General had referred to that policy.
 In 2005 the WHO signed an agreement with the PRC under which the WHO would communicate with Taiwan only through the PRC.

-In 2008 Secretary General Ban Ki-moon rejected a Taiwanese membership application, stating that Resolution 2758 affirmed the One China policy.
-Ban walked back this claim following diplomatic action by western countries.
+In 2008, UN Secretary-General Ban Ki-moon rejected a Taiwanese membership application.

 The return of the KMT to power in Taiwan following the 2008 Taiwanese presidential election led to a rapproachment with China, and Taiwan began limited participation in some UN bodies, becoming an observer in the World Health Assembly and participating in an International Civil Aviation Organization triennial meeting.

 In 2015, reports began to emerge of Taiwanese citizens being denied entry into UN buildings using an ROC passport, with incidents possibly going back to 2009.
 The 2016 Taiwanese presidential election brought the DPP back to power, and continued Taiwanese participation in UN bodies became contingent on Taiwan explicitly accepting the One China principle.